GoSuda

 6

-The above code implements the fakelock package.
-This package implements sync.Locker, providing Lock and Unlock methods, but in reality, it does nothing.
-The reason why this code is needed will be described when the opportunity arises.
+The code above implements the fakelock package.
+This package implements sync.Locker by providing Lock and Unlock methods, which, however, perform no actual operation.
+The reason for the necessity of such code will be elaborated upon if an opportunity arises.

 waitgroup